 I frequently speak at conferences, host webinars and teach digital marketing classes in the Denver area and around the country.
 When I speak about more general digital marketing topics, I often get asked, “So what exactly is search engine optimization?”
 Let me start this article by addressing what search engine optimization (aka SEO) is NOT.
 SEO is not Pay-per-Click (PPC).
-AdWords, Google’s flagship online advertising service, allows basically anyone to set up a PPC campaign within minutes and have ads shown on top of and alongside organic (aka natural) search results.
+Google Ads, Google’s flagship online advertising service, allows basically anyone to set up a PPC campaign within minutes and have ads shown on top of and alongside organic (aka natural) search results.

 As you can see from the image below, if doing a search for “seo training denver” (one of my target SEO keywords), Google will display the organic search results (green) surrounded by AdWords listings (red).
 Although Google indicates paid listings with a small icon named “Ad” highlighted in yellow, approximately 2 out of 10 people will actually click on an AdWords listing over an organic search result:

 Please note: When I talk about search engines in this article, I primarily refer to Google since they clearly are THE market leader in the online search industry.